 The Camden County Library System is pleased to offer free wireless Internet access to customers with appropriately equipped wireless devices.
 We offer wireless access at all our branches.

 Most users can simply bring their wireless-enabled laptop computer or other wireless device to the library and turn it on.
 The computer will automatically recognize the network.
-If your laptop doesn't have wireless built in, you can install a WiFi network card.
-For more information on connecting your laptop or wireless device, see the Technical Assistance portion of this webpage.
+The library wifi, if you need to choose, is called CCLS - Public.

 Our wireless network offers you a high speed Internet connection that lets you:

 - Check your e-mail

 - Use the Internet